-Patterson is a doctoral candidate in the Doctor of Management at the University of Maryland University College.
+Patterson earned a Doctor of Management degree from University of Maryland University College.
 She holds a Master of Arts in Higher Education Administration from the University of Denver and a Bachelor of Business Administration in Finance from Howard University.

 Melissa A. Beardmore was named vice president for Learning Resources Management at Anne Arundel Community College in May 2008 after serving as acting vice president for a year.
 Prior to that, she was the college’s executive director of Finance.

 As vice president, she manages and is responsible for the college’s operating and capital budgets totaling nearly $180 million.
 As part of the college’s senior executive team, Beardmore provides leadership on a number of issues including development, implementation and assessment of the college’s strategic plan.
 She works with the president, board of trustees, and state and county officials to develop and implement initiatives.